shavvn/class-notes/fs.md

 - file has a name (internally a number)
 - it is put into a directory
-- it has rwx perms for owner, group,  world
+- it has rwx permissions for owner, group, world
 - weakness
-	- you've tree hierarchy that servers as a naming scheme ( no builtin way to search, but you can use applications to search..)
+	- you've tree hierarchy that serves as a naming scheme ( there's no builtin mechanism to allow you to search, but you can use applications to search..)

 BeOS (Berkeley)

 - the whole thing is a relational database
 	- files
 	- meta data
 	- all application data

 Disks